Visitor Data, which includes:

 If Openpath becomes aware of any improper access, unauthorized use or disclosure of Account Data (a “Data Breach”), Openpath will analyze the facts of the Data Breach in the context of applicable laws, regulations, policies and contractual obligations to determine the appropriate notification process.
 Openpath will conduct notifications in a timely manner after becoming aware of a Data Breach and take reasonable steps to minimize harm and mitigate further risks to Visitor Data and Account Data.

 Openpath works with a select number of third-party service providers to perform database monitoring and other technical operations, assist with the transmission of data, and provide data storage services.
 These third parties may access, process, or store personal data in the course of providing their services.
-Openpath maintains contracts with these third parties restricting their access, use and disclosure of personal data in compliance with our Privacy Shield obligations.
+Openpath maintains contracts with these third parties restricting their access, use and disclosure of personal data in compliance with our privacy obligations.
 Openpath may be liable if they fail to meet those obligations, unless we prove that we are not responsible for the event giving rise to the damage.

 The Website is hosted in the U.S. If you are a consumer accessing the Website from Asia, or any other region with laws or regulations governing personal data collection, use and disclosure that differ from U.S. laws, your continued use of the Website, which is governed by U.S. law and these terms, indicates your consent to transfer of your information to the U.S.